AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

         )
         image_url = response.data[0].url
       ```
-  * It mints the particular NFT that will be rewarded to the ambassadors using the web3 python api.
-This api allows to mint the NFT in the Polkadot Moonbeam network.
+  * It mints the particular NFT that will be rewarded to the ambassadors using the Web3 Python API.
+This API allows to minting of the NFT in the Polkadot Moonbeam network.
 The NFT will be available for project ambassadors in their Polkadot Talisman wallet.
-Moreover the NFTs can also be traded in the Mintverse platform which is the world’s leading NFT aggregation marketplace, where users can easily collect and trade various types of NFT assets.
+Moreover, the NFTs can also be traded in the Mintverse platform which is the world’s leading NFT aggregation marketplace, where users can easily collect and trade various types of NFT assets.
 Minting is performed using the new feature of dynamic NFT minting available in the project's airdrop smart contract defined below.

 * PolkaAirdops Smart Contract.
-This contract is a factory smart contract that creates a specific smart contract for the project airdrop allowing to mint and distribute the NFTs to the rewarded ambassadors.
+This contract is a factory smart contract that creates a specific smart contract for the project airdrop allowing to minting and distribution of the NFTs to the rewarded ambassadors.
 The project manager of the airdrop must send enough GLMR coins to the factory smart contract for the creation of the project's NFT smart contract.
 Moonbeam is a perfect fit for our project because it allows for building cross-chain connected applications in the Polkadot ecosystem.
 Moonbeam powers dApps that can access users, assets, and services on any chain.
-Moreover Moonbeam leverage EVM complatible smart contracts programming where our team has extensive expertise.
+Moreover, Moonbeam leverages EVM-compatible smart contracts programming where our team has extensive expertise.
 Here is an excerpt of the connection of the backend server to the Moonbeam smart contract.

     ```